CMU-07-120/intro-to-software-construction/finalproject.md

    repository will have C0 (or C) code and Shell script(s).

-   An an example, you could have one widget that only shows the temperature number and the city, and then another with a view which shows city, day range, and a graph for that day.
+   An an example, you could have one widget that only shows the temperature number and the city, and then another with a view that shows the city, day range, and a graph for that day.

    Your final C0 (or C code) must include tests and contracts, covering most of